 - Nutrition and exercise coaching

-At Addictions CA, we don’t treat addictions, we treat human beings.
+At 1000 Islands Addiction Rehab & Treatment Centre, we don’t treat addictions, we treat human beings.
 We do not see you as someone with a substance abuse problem.
 Instead, we see substance abuse as a symptom of deeper issues that are affecting your life.

 Under our gentle, compassionate guidance, you can find your way out of addiction and on the road to a happy, healthy, productive life.
 To get started, call us at 855-601-0555.